VernissageApp/VernissageServer/FEDERATION.md

 ## ActivityPub in Vernissage

-Vernissage largely follows the ActivityPub server-to-server specification but it makes uses of some non-standard extensions, some of which are required for interacting with Mastodon at all.
+Vernissage largely follows the ActivityPub server-to-server specification but it makes uses of some non-standard extensions, some of which are required for interacting with Vernissage at all.

 - [Supported ActivityPub vocabulary](https://docs.joinvernissage.org/documentation/vernissageserver/activitypub)